BioSeq/Microbiome-graph/README.md

 #Microbiome-graph

 Produces a network of given microbiome data
+_These programs were written for the [BioSeq](http://ase.tufts.edu/chemistry/walt/sepa/index.html) program at Tufts University, as part of Hannah's summer research project on the microbiomes of various probiotics._

-##Step 1: Node and edge table production in Python
+###Step 1: Node and edge table production in Python

 This python script uses an input CSV of aggregate counts for each genus of bacteria found in a set of samples.